 The photos below are of a 4J hunter that had a 100% success rate for his first seven hunts.
 On one hunt he killed 2 hogs with his young son in the blind.

 4J Ranch hunter: 7 hogs and a bobcat in 7 Hunts.
 Below are his photos.

 First and foremost, for hog hunting success, do not create noise.
 Hunters should get in the blind, immediately do everything to set up, then be still and quiet.
 Our experience is that the typical wild hog has a short term memory of approximately thirty minutes.
 If wild hogs hear a noise coming from the blind, they may not return before thirty minutes.

 The second hunting basic: Wild hogs are not colored blind.
 They may not see colors as well as human, but can see light verses dark.
 The hogs are accustomed to seeing our ground blinds.
 They will instinctively look for any movement and color oddities in or around the blind.
 Hog hunters must wear dark clothes to avoid detections.
 Wearing a netting face mask will reduce the risk of you being seen from outside the blind.

 Wild Hogs extreme sense of smell

-The third important hog hunting basic: Wild hogs have an incredible sense of smell.
+The third and most important hog hunting basic: Wild hogs have an incredible sense of smell.
 Hogs don’t need to see the hunter to detect their presence.
 They can smell the human scent up wind long before the hunter sees the hog.
-Smoking or food anywhere on the property will alert wild hogs all over the property.
-Hunters should always use a liberal amount of scent spray to cover human odors.
+Smoking or food anywhere on the property will alert wild hogs.
+Hunters should always use a liberal amount of scent block spray to cover human odors.